Money here, money there – it can go so quickly!

 - Holidays

-A sinking fund allows you to consider that you do need to save and removes the stress of not having money for when something creeps up.
+Considering sinking fund categories allows you to consider that you do need to save and removes the stress of not having money for when something creeps up.

 Cause let’s face it – we all know Christmas is coming (and the exact date), but somehow it just sneaks up on us and you wonder how you’re going to do it all!